Oracle Corporation: Sponsorships

 On October 20, 2006, the Golden State Warriors and the Oracle Corporation announced a 10-year agreement in which the Oakland Arena would become known as the Oracle Arena.
-The agreement ended after the 2018-2019 NBA season when the Warriors relocated to the Chase Center in San Francisco.
+The agreement ended after the 2018–2019 NBA season when the Warriors relocated to the Chase Center in San Francisco.

 Larry Ellison's sailing team competes as Oracle Team USA.
 The team has won the America's Cup twice, in 2010 (as BMW Oracle Racing) and in 2013, despite being penalized for cheating.

 Sean Tucker's "Challenger II" stunt biplane is sponsored by Oracle and performs frequently at air shows around the US.

 In January 2019, the San Francisco Giants entered into a 20-year agreement to rename their stadium Oracle Park.

-From the 2022 Formula One season, Oracle signed a 5-year deal worth $500m to become title sponsors of Red Bull Racing.
+From the 2022 Formula One season, Oracle signed a five-year deal worth $500m to become title sponsors of Red Bull Racing, after already being a sponsor effective from the 2021 season.
 In 1994 and 1995, Oracle sponsored Benetton.
 It was revealed in July 2022 that NASCAR's Joe Gibbs Racing team tried to sign a sponsorship with Oracle after Mars Inc. would announce they would leave JGR after the 2022 season, but the deal reportedly fell through.